Intra-EU trade in goods - recent trends

 The EU's single or internal market is a market where goods, services, capital and people can circulate freely.
 The free movement of goods principle requires that national barriers to the free movement of goods within the EU be removed.
 Articles 34 to 36 of the Treaty of the functioning of the European Union prohibit quantitative restrictions on imports, exports or goods in transit and all similar restrictive measures between member countries.
 All measures capable of hindering directly or indirectly such imports are considered to be quantitative restrictions.

 Additionally because the 28 Member States of the European Union share a single market and a single external border, they also have a single trade policy.
 Both in the World Trade Organization, where the rules of international trade are agreed and enforced, and with individual trading partners, EU Member States speak and negotiate collectively.

 The importance of the EU’s internal market is underlined by the fact that the proportion of intra-EU trade in goods is higher than extra-EU trade in goods in most EU Member States with few exceptions.
 The variation in the proportion of total trade in goods accounted for by intra-EU trade reflects to some degree historical ties and geographical location.

-- International trade in goods
+- International trade in goods - long-term indicators (t_ext_go_lti)

-- International trade short-term indicators (t_ext_sti)
+- International trade in goods - short-term indicators (t_ext_go_sti)

-- International trade data (ext)
+- International trade in goods - aggregated data (ext_go_agg)

-- International trade detailed data (detail)
+- International trade in goods - detailed data (detail)

-- International trade data(ESMS metadata file — ext_go_agg_esms)
+- International trade in goods (ESMS metadata file — ext_go_agg_esms)